ihawn/EqualityConstrainedMinimization.jl/README.md

 # EqualityConstrainedMinimization

-This is a non-linear minimization solver that works with all convex problems with linear equality constraints.
+This is a non-linear minimization solver I wrote that works with all convex problems with linear equality constraints.
 It is intended to solve problems in the form "minimize f(x) such that Ax = b" and "minimize f(x)" for the unconstrained case.
 I am taking the algorithms directly from "Convex Optimization" by Stephen Boyd